vahidkianfar/RomanNumeralConverter-with-UnitTest/README.md

 There are Three different Methods:
-1. RomanNumeralValidation : "Using RegEx for Validity Check of the input Roman Numeral".
+1. RomanNumeralValidation : "Using RegEx for Validity Check of the input".
 2. ExtractValue : "Extract value of the each Roman Characters from a Dictionary and return the Sum.
 4. PrintNumber : "Print the Final Number".